giuliaago/insilicoFramework/README.md

 2. When you have completed the download, move the file <code>get-obitools.py</code> to the folder where install OBITools.
 Run <code>python get-obitools.py</code> to create a new directory named "OBITools-VERSION" (i.e. version stands for the number of latest tool version available), where all the OBITools are installed automatically
 3. Run the script <code>./obitools</code> to activate the OBITools
 4. Finally, once you have finish, type <code>exit</code> to disactivate the OBITools

-### Download sequences with Entrez tools

-Now you can create the database that will be used for the following *in silico* PCR by downloading the sequences of interest according to the information (i.e  target taxa, the barcode marker(s), and primer pairs) found in the literature search.

-To download the target sequences from NCBI database use Entrez Direct (EDirect) [[5]](https://www.ncbi.nlm.nih.gov/books/NBK179288/) with the following command <code>esearch -db nucleotide -query | efetch -format</code>.

-Visit EDirect book to explore all the command specific options at https://www.ncbi.nlm.nih.gov/books/NBK179288/

 ### Import sequences as ecoPCR database